anastasiya-c/Assignment-4/README.md

 6. The method average calculates the average number of movies of the genre per year based on the whole data set, and calculates the average number of movies expected for a given time period.
 It compares the average number to a given number of movies and returns -1, 0, or 1 if less/equal/above average respectively

-The output file demonstrates the two methods showing all movies, movies from the past 5 years, and movies for decades between 1950 to 2020 all sorted in descending order and in order of above/below average number of specific genre
+The output file demonstrates the methods showing all movies, movies from the past 5 years, and movies for decades between 1950 to 2020 all sorted in descending order and in order of above/below average number of specific genre